Game Loop¶

 // Initial setup before entering to game loop

-// Create game state object with encrypted key
+// Create game state object from config

-sb_game_handle_t state = sb_create_game_state2(encrypted_key, &device_info);
+sb_game_handle_t state = sb_create_game_state(config);

 // Main game loop